romanovski24/quiz-2-correction/README.md

   true && !true  is  'true '
     true != false 'false'
   !(3 % 2 == 1) && true 'false'
+\*
+the answer is false for the for the first expression but it turns it to a double negative which is true
+\

 4.
 you can omit an else statement if there is no tsaks define 5.